mcp-best-practice/mcp-best-practice/docs/index.md

 # MCP Best Practices Guide

-!!! warning "Work in Progress"

-## Welcome to the Model Context Protocol Best Practices Guide

-This comprehensive guide provides best practices, patterns, and practical guidance for developing, deploying, and maintaining Model Context Protocol (MCP) servers in production environments.
+This guide provides high‑level, vendor‑neutral guidance for building, deploying, and operating MCP servers in production.
+It emphasizes principles and patterns over framework specifics, and favors simple, observable, secure designs that scale.

 ## What is MCP?